View Document Text

 values, or as otherwise agreed.
 Unless otherwise agreed, fees shall be prorated for

-periods of less than three months in the case of new accounts and terminated accounts.
+periods of less than three months for new and terminated accounts.
+Prorated fees will

-Prorated fees will not be billed on mid-quarter additions to existing accounts nor
+not be billed on mid-quarter additions to existing accounts nor refunded on non-

 At Adviser’s discretion, Adviser may aggregate asset amounts across several accounts